jessieren/VirHostMatcher/README.md

 Requirements
 ---------------

 The source code is written by C++ and wrapped by a python script.
 Thus it requires python and C++ compiler.
 It works under Windows, Linux or Mac environment.
-The phthon script automatically compiles the C++ source codes.
+The python script automatically compiles the C++ source codes.
 No extra compilation is required.

 Usage